microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/audioroutinggroup.md

 > - `oneToOne` - sources and receivers have only one participant each.
 > - `multicast` - source has one participant but there are multiple receivers.
 Receivers list may be updated.

-> **Note:** If you create many audio routing groups (e.g. a bot per participant), only the audio of the top 4 dominant speakers is forwarded.
-It means even with customized audio routing group, if the speaker is not loud enough in the main mixer, he/she cannot be heard by the bot even if there is a private audio group just for this speaker and the bot.
+> **Note:** If you create many audio routing groups (e.g., a bot per participant), only the audio of the top 4 dominant speakers is forwarded.
+For example, if the speaker is not loud enough in the main mixer of a customized audio routing group, the bot will not hear it, even if there is a private audio group just for this speaker and the bot.

 ## Relationships
 None